kuadrat/data-slicer/paper/paper.md

 In observational sciences, most measurement techniques undergo steady improvements in acquisition time and resolution.
 As a result the sheer data throughput is continually increasing.
-Examples for this are put together in \autoref{fig1}.
+Examples cases are shown in \autoref{fig1}.

 More data is always welcome.
 However, in many disciplines human digestion of this large amount of data has now become the bottleneck.
-It is often said that a picture is worth more than 1000 words.
+It is often said that a picture is worth more than a thousand words.
 This saying reflects that our visual information intake is highly developed.
 Fast visualization is therefore important for quick digestion of large datasets.

+Most data generating techniques come with very specific boundary conditions, e.g. the data formats, metadata, necessary and desired pre- and postprocessing routines, etc.
+But at the core, the necessary steps to visualize such datasets are always the same.
+The result is that each community develops their own implementation of solutions to essentially the same problems [@stansbury20pyarpes;@lass20mjolnir].
+However, since these implementations are usually intertwined and entangled with the community-specific parts, solutions are typically not transferrable across different disciplines or experimental methodologies.
+On the other hand, there exist attempts to provide visualization routines at maximum generality [@fedorov123d].
+These programs, however, often suffer from being so general that they cannot easily support the more specific needs of certain fields.

+To this end, we have developed data-slicer, a software package to account for both of these needs: offering tools for fast live visualization of data at an intermediate scope that can easily be adjusted and fine tuned for different problems.

 ![Evolution of data acquisition in the field of spectroscopy.
 (a,b) Angle resolved photoemission electron spectroscopy (ARPES)